 Covers all aspects of sport and sports theory, including: individual sporting activities, economics of sport; sports policy; sports statistics; psychology, philosophy and sociology of sport; and the social history of sport.
 For information and advice about the physiological aspects of sport, please see our Science pages, and for business data relating to the sports industry please see our Business & Intellectual Property Centre (BIPC) pages.

 Material relating to sport has increasingly become the focus of research interest, particularly in the light of the Government's health and fitness initiatives and the awarding to London of the 2012 Olympics.
 The British Library is well placed to answer these needs, as its collection includes an extremely wide range of sports-related publications, from secondary source material such as books and periodicals on every aspect of the subject to oral history resources and even early manuscript material on archery.
 The collection is particularly strong in sports periodicals, with archive collections of annuals such as Wisden Cricketer's Almanac, (held from1864 onwards) and modern monthlies like Runner's World and Hockey Sport.
-These are supplemented by the daily, weekly and fortnightly sports publications held at the British Library's Newspaper Library at Colindale in London.
+These are supplemented by the daily, weekly and fortnightly sports publications formerly held at the British Library's Newspaper Library at Colindale and now available at St Pancras.
 Football fans in particular should note the Library's growing collection of fanzines, the Football Fanzine Collection being the world's greatest, while athletics, cricket and rugby interests are served by our own published bibliographies on these subjects.

 A certain amount of printed material is kept offsite and has to be ordered in advance of your visit; or ordered via our Document Supply Service, however, there is a selection of current statistical material available on the open shelves in the London Social Sciences Reading Room, including leisure and recreation statistics and more general sources such as Cultural Trends.
 Latest issues of journals such as Sport in Society and The Journal of Leisure Research are also available on open access in the Social Sciences Reading Room.